-For the motion control, I used a battery, a switch and a DC motor for my project.
-Because I was so focused on testing, my battery actually ran out of juice before the demonstration.
+For the motion control, I used a battery, a switch, and a DC motor for my project.
+Long story short - since I was so focused on testing, my battery actually ran out of juice before the demonstration.
 In hindsight, I should have switched the battery just before the demonstration.
 The teacher still gave me an OK grade since someone did witness the elevator working and vouched for me.

 That was my first experience with a DC motor.
 Can you guess which type of DC motor I used?

 There are two types of DC motors - brushed and brushless.
 They are both DC permanent magnet motors since they both use a segmented permanent magnet rotor.
 These motors are typically used for speed control applications.

 The first difference comes from their names.
 One uses brushes and one doesn't.
 Brushed DC motors are also known as self-commutated DC motors.
 Its design and construction allows it to operate without a drive circuit, which I will cover later.
 Brushless DC motors cannot self-commutate, so they require a drive circuit, which uses transistors to direct the current to different winding coils of the motor.

 A motor energizes a set of electromagnets in its stator in a sequence to create rotation with its permanent magnet rotor.
 A north pole on the stator will attract the south pole on the motor.
 This is the operating theory for all permanent magnet DC motors.
 The way they do it is different.

 To understand why these motors behave like they do, we need to understand its design.